G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 ## Step 7.
 Add an SSH key

 Configure an SSH key to enable a remote SSH connection to all nodes.
 Select an existing key or create a new one.
-For details, consult our article on <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh" target="_blank">how to connect to your instance via SSH</a>.
+For details, consult our article on <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh" target="_blank">how to connect to your VM via SSH</a>.

 <img src="https://assets.gcore.pro/docs/cloud/kubernetes/clusters/create-a-kubernetes-cluster/ssh-cluster.png" alt="SSH settings for Cluster" width="70%">